 Ann Arbor Birth Injury Lawyers

-Medical malpractice attorneys for babies, representing clients in the Ann Arbor area and throughout the country
+Medical malpractice lawyers for babies representing clients in the Ann Arbor area

-Ann Arbor hospitals are known for their expertly-trained staff and dedication to patients.
+Ann Arbor hospitals are known for their highly-ranked care.
 However, the medical professionals working at these facilities may still make mistakes.
-Unfortunately, in cases that involve unborn babies and newborns, these errors can seriously impact development and lead to permanent disabilities.
-If your child suffered a birth injury (any type of harm that occurs shortly before, during, or after birth) and now has a disability such as hypoxic-ischemic encephalopathy (HIE), cerebral palsy (CP), or intellectual impairment, we may be able to assist.
-The attorneys at ABC Law Centers help parents pursue justice for their children and obtain settlement money to cover the many expenses associated with raising a birth-injured child:
+Unfortunately, in cases that involve unborn babies and newborns, these errors can seriously impact their development and lead to permanent disabilities.
+If your child suffered a birth injury (any type of harm that occurs shortly before, during, or after birth) and now has a disability such as cerebral palsy (CP), or an intellectual or developmental disability, our attorneys can help.
+The attorneys at ABC Law Centers help parents pursue justice for their children and obtain settlement money to cover the many expenses associated with raising a birth-injured child, such as:

 - Medical bills